Sapling handwashing, Malawi. Photo: Plan Malawi

 Posted in Burkina Faso, Capacity development, Hygiene promotion, Learning alliances, On-site sanitation

-Tagged Eau Vive, European Union, GIZ, Helvetas, IRC International Water and Sanitation Centre, open defecation, SaniFaso, WaterAid Burkina Faso
+Tagged Eau Vive, European Union, GIZ, Helvetas, IRC International Water and Sanitation Centre, irc's approach, local support, open defecation, SaniFaso, WaterAid Burkina Faso

 In his latest column, government critic and Professor of Creative Writing at Trinity College (USA) Okey Ndibe, voices his disgust at the practice of open defecation in his homeland Nigeria.